jasonpaulso/rails-assessment/README.md

 # TV Tracker
  An app for collecting your favorite TV shows.

+ This app is built on Rails, utilizing Bootstrap, JavaScript, and jQuery for the front-end.

 #Instructions
 <ul>
 <li>Clone the repo to your local environment.</li>